Chapter 17:

 ‘At this current state, you will bring the most harm to Raiona.’
 Mede declared.
 ‘Back off while you can.’

-Celphi hung there in the air, his new transparent wings stretched wide, light bleeding from every scale, every crack in his reshaped body.
+Celphi hung in the air.
+His new transparent wings stretched wide.
+Light and mist bled from every scale of his reshaped body.
 His form was still shifting.
 He was becoming bigger and longer.

 His sapphire blue eyes carried the heavy, unspoken promise of something beyond my understanding.
 Or memory.
 He was beautiful.
 Terrifying.
 Elegant and elemental.

 He didn’t speak but the sky responded.
-Clouds shifted with his breath, the winds obeying his will.
+Clouds shifted with his breath.
 Celphi has become something sacred and terrifyingly divine.
 A dragon.

 Celphi’s final form was nothing short of breathtaking.
 In conjunction with this, I felt something change within me as well.
 I felt more powerful.
 More capable.

 ‘Back off, Celphi,’ Mede said once more, voice cutting clean through the chaos.
-Not loud.
-Not angry.
-Clear.
+Not loud and not angry.
+Just clear.

 How can he speak through his beak, though?
 Shouldn’t he be chirping or something?